jeremiah-shaulov/office_spirit_mysql/README.md

 If this happens, another connection will be tried, and your query will be reissued.
 This process is transparent to you.

 In the beginning of `callback`, `conn` may be not connected to the server.
 It will connect on first requested query.
+To force connection call `await conn.connect()`.

 If server is busy ("too many connections", "server shutdown in progress", etc.), the connection will be retried during the period of `connectionTimeout` milliseconds (specified in the DSN parameters).
 During this period the connection will be retried each `reconnectInterval` milliseconds.
+There will be only one retrying connection.
+Till it's resolved new connections will be tried once, and if not successful they will enter waiting queue.

+If `maxConns` number of connections in pool reached, a new connection will enter waiting queue without trying to connect.

+If there was no free slot during the `connectionTimeout` period, or if the waiting queue is full (`maxConnsWaitQueue` items long), exception is thrown.

 ## Cross-server sessions